Congratulations to the Recipients of the 2020 Student Awards!

 Dana Bradley ∙ Grace Bolt ∙ Shannon Calhoun ∙ Madeline Considine ∙ Kaitlyn Dehmer

-Michelle Gaeng ∙ Cassandra Gardner ∙ Rebecca Glover ∙ Heather Hodge ∙ Marcella Keller
+Michelle Gaeng ∙ Cassandra Gardner ∙ Rebekah Glover ∙ Heather Hodge ∙ Marcella Keller

 Emily Maino ∙ Samuel Parker ∙ Carolyn Welter ∙ Breanne Wernars